Dozens of security and privacy issues have been found in Zoom. Here is an updated list.

 Open / unresolved issues

 More than 500,000 Zoom accounts are up for grabs

 Usernames and passwords for more than 500,000 Zoom accounts are sold or given away in criminal markets.

-These accounts were not compromised due to a Zoom data breach, but instead by filling in credentials.
+These accounts were not compromised as a result of a Zoom data breach, but instead due to credentials padding.
 That’s when criminals try to unlock accounts by reusing credentials from accounts compromised during previous data breaches.
 It only works if an account holder uses the same password for more than one account.

 STATUS: Unknown, but this is not Zoom’s fault.

 IngSights investigators discovered that a set of 2,300 Zoom credentials was shared on a criminal online forum.